How To Setup And Use Your Ledger Nano S With Ledger Live

 The Ledger Nano S screen will ask you to “Confirm your PIN code.”
 Press both buttons and reenter your pin.

 Write down your recovery phrase (word seed)

 Furthermore, if your Ledger Nano S gets lost, stolen, damaged or reset, you will be able to recover access to all of your cryptoassets as long as you have the word seed.
 The word seed comes from a standardized list known as BIP39.
-This means that you can recover all of your cryptoassets by entering the word seed into another Ledger Nano S, another hardware wallet such as a Trezor, or even a software wallet such as Electrum.
+This means that you can recover all of your cryptoassets by entering the word seed into another Ledger Nano S, another hardware wallet such as a Trezor, or even a software wallet such as Electrum or Abra.

 Click “Continue” again, because you have already copied down the 24 word seed.

 Go through the security checklist and when you reach “Is your device genuine?” click “Check now.